Lost002/sysfetch/README.md

    - Code optimization.
    - And more!

-# !!WARNING!!: DO NOT USE BETA0.2, VERY UNSTABLE
+## !!WARNING!!: DO NOT USE BETA0.2, VERY UNSTABLE, it is NOT released yet